- Support Vue

 - Elements inside are always required to have a unique

-Now let’s dive into a simple example, transitioning entering and leaving using the same CSS classes we’ve used previously:
+Now let’s dive into an example, transitioning entering and leaving using the same CSS classes we’ve used previously:

 There’s one problem with this example.
 When you add or remove an item, the ones around it instantly snap into their new place instead of smoothly transitioning.
 We’ll fix that later.